-Automating case and data management.
+Automating case and data management in SharePoint Online.

 The company was using an existing case management system that combined SQL and Azure technologies.
 Customer case folders were created manually by users on mapped drives within Azure cloud storage.
 Files relating to cases stored were then stored within them.